Tiny Hunters: 5 Traits Your Cat Shares with Its Wilder Brothers

 Cats have a few ways to mark their territory.
 Rubbing their faces on things in their home is fairly innocent.
 Spraying urine or scratching furniture can be a little more irritating.
 However, these cat habits come from your pet’s wild cat relatives.

-The Humane Society reports that scent is a major medium of communication for cats.
+Scent is a major medium of communication for cats.
 In the wild, most types of cats roam alone.
 To protect themselves, they have to show the other animals who’s boss.
 A leopard may scratch a tree to leave its scent and warn another big cat of its prowess.
 If the visiting cat can’t scratch as high, it might realize that it’s walking into the territory of a potential threat.

 Big cats may also squirt horizontal jets of urine to leave their mark.
 They may mark large areas their home.
 Because they can’t patrol every inch of their environment, they spray throughout the region to let other cats know that they’ve recently been there.
 Tigers might spray their territory every three minutes or so.